Queso Dip + Video

 - Add the diced tomatoes and cilantro.
 Stir and season to taste with chili powder and cayenne, if needed.
 Serve the hot dip right away with your choice of tortilla chips.

--Pre-shredded cheeses have an anti-caking ingredient on them so the cheese doesn't stick together, which makes it not melt as nicely.
+- Pre-shredded cheeses have an anti-caking ingredient on them so the cheese doesn't stick together, which makes it not melt as nicely.
 I highly recommend shredding the cheese by hand.
+Or simply cubing it into smaller pieces to help it melt easier.

 *Recipe lightly altered from Delighful E Made